 A subplot is a minor story within a larger work.
 It exists to give the main plot more depth.

 2. The subplot character is usually not the ally.
 The subplot character and the ally have two separate functions in the story.
-The ally helps the hero in the main plot.
+The ally helps the main character in the main plot.
 The subplot character drives a different but related plot that you compare to the main plot.
 Most Hollywood movies today have multiple genres, but they rarely have true subplots.
 A subplot extends the story, and most Hollywood films are too interested in speed to put up with that.
-Where we see true subplots most often is in love stories, which is a form that tends to have a thin main plot.
+Where we see true subplots most often is in love stories, a form that tends to have a thinner main plot.